bclosson/Utilize/client/README.md

 ## USER STORIES
 - The user will create a profile with username, email, and password.
 - The user will be directed to their profile page where they can start to use the app.
-- The user at this point can submit a list of ingredients to use, returning up to 12 recommended recipes based on their ingredients.
+- The user at this point can submit a list of ingredients to use, returning up to 10 recommended recipes based on their ingredients.
-- The user can "click" on any of the recipe cards to view the total recipe and procedure.
+- The user can "click" on any of the recipe cards to view the total recipe and link to the origination website.
 - The user can choose to save any recipe they enjoyed makeing in their profile library
 - The user has the option to edit(add notes or change ingredients) or delete each recipe card.